|An excellent look at the west face of Gwanak-san, with government

 communication towers on its peaks, taken from Samseong-san.

 Gwanak-san hosts several important Buddhist temples.
 Most

 famous and sacred is Yeonju-dae Cliff-Shrine (left) and the

-Yeonju-am Hermitage; also on its slopes are the new Gwaneum-sa
+Yeonju-am Hermitage; also on its slopes are the new Gwaneum

-and historic Ja-un-am on the north, and Bulseong-sa on the south.
+-sa and historic Ja-un-am on the north, and Bulseong-sa on the

-Seoul National University, Korea's top educational institution, is
+south.
+Seoul National University, Korea's top educational institution,

 Map of Gwanak-san:

 south (Gwacheon City)

 |View of Seoul, looking north from Gwanak-san